PromptECO/clariform/README.md

 $$ `clariform --help`

-Check if a file contains valid Clarity:
+Output validated file with corrections and formatting:

 $$ `clariform src/test/clariform/basic.clar`

-Fails with an error code on invalid Clarity:
+Check the code for errors, exiting with a non-zero value on invalid Clarity:

-$$ `clariform src/test/clariform/invalid.clar`
+$$ `clariform --check src/test/clariform/invalid.clar`

 To exit the console in the Docker container: